buddhist-uni/buddhist-uni.github.io/_content/monographs/early-india_thapar-romila.md

 > the major focus of each chapter is the attempt to broadly interrelate the political, economic, social and religious aspects of a period with the intention of showing where and why changes have occurred

-An excellent introduction to early Indian history and setting in which the Buddha and his Religion grew.
+An excellent introduction to early Indian history and the setting in which the Buddha and his Religion grew.